First in, first out (FIFO) is one of the most practical inventory methods for businesses managing stock across multiple locations.

 What is First In, First Out (FIFO)?

-First in first out (FIFO) is an inventory method where the oldest stock is sold or used first, leaving newer inventory for later.
+What is FIFO?
+First in, first out (FIFO) is an inventory method where the oldest stock is sold or used first, leaving newer inventory for later.
 It’s straightforward and mimics the natural flow of goods—what comes in first goes out first.
 This method is especially useful for products with expiration dates or those that quickly lose value.

 Think about how grocery stores handle inventory.
 When stocking milk, employees push the older cartons to the front and place newer ones in the back.
 Shoppers naturally grab the front ones first, which means older inventory sells before it expires.
 It’s a simple way to reduce waste and keep shelves fresh.

-Industries that depend on product freshness or compliance often rely on FIFO.
+Industries that depend on product freshness or compliance often rely on the first in, first out method.
 Food and beverage businesses use it to manage perishable goods, while retailers selling seasonal items like clothing or electronics avoid outdated stock by doing the same.
-Even manufacturing and healthcare sectors benefit—FIFO ensures raw materials or pharmaceuticals are rotated properly and their costs are tracked accurately.
+Even manufacturing and healthcare sectors benefit—FIFO inventory management ensures raw materials or pharmaceuticals are rotated properly and that their costs are tracked accurately.

 Beyond managing physical goods, FIFO plays a critical role in financial reporting.
 It ties sales to the oldest inventory costs, creating consistency in valuations.
 For businesses juggling growing stock levels or multiple locations, FIFO simplifies inventory flow, minimizes waste, and keeps records reliable.